What is a Wedding Planner?

 There are different types of wedding planners, each specializing in various aspects of wedding planning.

-- Partial Wedding Planner: A partial wedding planner is typically hired when the couple has already started planning their wedding but requires assistance with specific tasks or vendor coordination.
-The planner steps in to fill in the gaps and provide expertise in areas where the couple needs assistance.
-This can include vendor recommendations, contract negotiations, design assistance, or on-site coordination.
+• Partial Wedding Planner: A partial wedding planner steps in when the couple has already started planning but needs help with specific tasks.
+This can include vendor recommendations, contract negotiations, design support, or on-site coordination to fill in the gaps.

-- Destination Wedding Planner: A destination wedding planner specializes in organizing weddings that take place in locations away from the couple's hometown.
-They have expertise in navigating the unique challenges and logistics associated with destination weddings, such as venue selection, travel arrangements, local vendor coordination, and managing legal requirements or cultural considerations of the chosen location.
+• Destination Wedding Planner: A destination wedding planner specializes in weddings held away from the couple’s hometown.
+They handle the unique logistics of travel, local vendors, venue selection, and any legal or cultural requirements to make a seamless celebration in another location.

 What is the workplace of a Wedding Planner like?